Why Some Brands Don’t Pay

 Here’s when gifted collabs do make sense:

-You are still new in the industry and are building your following and community
+You are still new in the industry and are building your following, portfolio, and/or community

-It's a high-value item, with a great commission, that you know your audience will love and will sell well with them.
+It's a high-value item, with great commission, that you know your audience will love and will sell well with them

 It’s a product you need, a brand you already love, and you have time/capacity